mermaid-js/mermaid/docs/syntax/entityRelationshipDiagram.md

     }
 ```

-The `type` and `name` values must begin with an alphabetic character and may contain digits, hyphens or underscores.
+The `type` and `name` values must begin with an alphabetic character and may contain digits, hyphens, underscores, parentheses and square brackets.
 Other than that, there are no restrictions, and there is no implicit set of valid data types.

 #### Attribute Keys and Comments